omundy/learn-javascript/topics/data-structures/data-structures.md

 table[1][2] // -> 'mauve'
 ```

-👉 How would you loop through this array to output all the values?
+👉 How would you loop through this array to output all individual the values?

 <details>
 <summary>Solution</summary>